ComfyNodePRs/PR-CLIP-Token-Injection-9f9b7a3a/README.md

+These nodes are to edit the text weights, so to customize how the prompts will be interpreted.

 Update:

 To port all the "score" tags in a CLIP as a single token meant to be used as a negative set the nodes: